-Most of the revisions in the CPA exam Blueprint for the REG section are in response to the recently passed Public Law No: 115-97, also known as the Tax Cuts and Jobs Act.
+Most of the revisions in the CPA exam Blueprint for the REG section are in response to Public Law No: 115-97, also known as the Tax Cuts and Jobs Act.
 Here’s a quick breakdown of some changes and areas of focus based on the new law:

 - Property Taxation: Based on the new law, you will be required to compare benefits derived from different expensing options for cost recovery, which includes amortization, depreciation, and depletion.

 - Individual Taxation: Address the new law’s impact on the adjustments and deduction calculations to arrive at adjusted gross income and taxable income.